Which of the following is evidence that a chemical change has occ... | Study Prep in Pearson+

 Analyze each option to determine if it represents a physical or chemical change:

-- Crushing a sample into a powder changes its shape and size but not its chemical identity, so it is a physical change.

-- Melting a solid into a liquid changes its state of matter but not its chemical composition, so it is a physical change.
+- Dissolving sugar in water is a physical change because the sugar molecules disperse but do not change chemically.

+- Breaking a glass into smaller pieces is a physical change because the glass's chemical composition remains the same.

-- Formation of a new substance with different properties indicates a chemical change because the original substances have undergone a chemical reaction to produce something new.
+- Formation of a gas typically indicates a chemical change because new substances are produced, often involving gas evolution.

+- Change in state from solid to liquid (melting) is a physical change because the substance's chemical identity remains unchanged.

 Watch next